MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/monitor-a-folder-within-a-runbook.md

 ::: moniker-end

-This sample shows you how to create a simple runbook that monitors a folder for new text files.
+This sample shows you how to create a sample runbook that monitors a folder for new text files.
 When a file is detected, the runbook sends an event log message, and then starts another runbook.

 ![Screenshot of Monitor Folder.](./media/monitor-a-folder-within-a-runbook/orch-2016-sample-monitor-folder.png)